Flood Preparedness/Spring Runoff Awareness

 - 85 bus stops

 - 10 km of back lanes

-Yorkton has an annual budget of $100,000 for salting and sanding of streets and urban connectors (like York Road and Highway #9 within the City limits).
-Our objective is to lower the use of road salt by implementing new ice and sand control guidelines for the next snow season.
+Yorkton spent $88,307 for salting and sanding of streets and urban connectors (like York Road and Highway #9 within the City limits) in 2017.

 Photos of Drain Cleaning Equipment and Typical Problems

 - The storm network is 53km in length.

 - Sections of the storm sewer system are being inspected each year to determine their condition, and repairs are made based on budget allocations.

 - Catch basin repair is an ongoing annual procedure.
 In 2017 The City budgeted for replacement of 10 catch basins annually.
 The city has a total of 1000 catch basins.